Boonton Public Schools

 The district's high school serves students from Boonton and also those from Lincoln Park, who attend as part of a sending/receiving relationship with the Lincoln Park Public Schools, with Lincoln Park students accounting for a majority of students at the high school.
 The two districts have sought to sever the more-than-50-year-old relationship, citing cost savings that could be achieved by both districts and complaints by Lincoln Park that it is granted only one seat on the Boonton Public Schools' Board of Education, less than the number of seats that would be allocated based on the percentage of students of population.
 In April 2006, the commissioner of the New Jersey Department of Education rejected the request.

+History

+Boonton High School formally opened in 1875, with the first class graduating the following year.
+The first building dedicated for use as a high school was constructed in 1897 at the site that became the location of John Hill School in 1922.

+Starting with the 1930–31 school year, students from Lincoln Park were formally assigned by the state to attend Boonton High School, with 62 students being sent there to attend for grades 9–12, before which they could attend the high school of their choice by paying tuition.

+Students from Parsippany–Troy Hills had attended the high school as part of a sending/receiving relationship with the Parsippany–Troy Hills School District until Parsippany High School opened for the 1956-57 school year, leaving students at Boonton High School being sent from Boonton Township, Lincoln Park and Montville.